THE DOVER WAR MEMORIAL PROJECT

 gravestone showing CE Daynes' name, by Simon ChambersDaynes, C. E.

 Charles Edward Daynes, 6/1509.
-He sailed to New Zealand in 1908, when he was 16, giving his occupation as a farmer.
+He sailed to New Zealand in 1908 aboard the Ionic, when he was 16, giving his occupation as a farmer.
 A family story suggests he was going to work on a relative's farm.
-In the Great War he became a Private in the Canterbury Regiment, NZ EF.
-At the age of 23 he was killed in action on 8th May 1915.
-He is commemorated on the Twelve Tree Copse (New Zealand) Memorial, Turkey.

-He was the son of Mrs Phoebe Ann Daynes, of Mill Cottage, Lower Road, River, Dover.
+Charles ("Chas") was the son of Mrs Phoebe Ann Daynes, of Mill Cottage, Lower Road, River, Dover.
 His father, George, was formerly the miller at the Crabble Corn Mill.

 The headstone is in the cemetery at St Peter and St Paul, River, Dover.
 It reads: "In memory of George Daynes, who died May 5th 1907, aged 57 years.
 Peace Perfect Peace.
 Also of Charles Edward Daynes, killed in action at the Dardanelles, May 8th 1915, aged 23 years.
 In His Keeping.
 Also of Phoebe Ann, wife of George Daynes, died Jan 13th, aged 85 years.
 Reunited."
+Mrs Daynes is pictured above, right.

 (for family tree see faded genes by Dave Dixon)